Valor6800/FRC-6800-2023-code/src/main/include/subsystems/HowToAddDashboardValuesSubsystem.md

 # How to Add Dashboard Values to a Susbsytem

-##Step 1: in the header, extend Sendable and SendableHelper:
+## Step 1: in the header, extend Sendable and SendableHelper:

-    'class NameOfSubsystem : public ValorSusbsystem, public wpi::Sendable, public wpi::SendableHelper<NameOfSubsystem>'
+    ' class NameOfSubsystem : public ValorSusbsystem, public wpi::Sendable, public wpi::SendableHelper<NameOfSubsystem> '

-==Don't forget to change NameOfSubsystem to the name of YOUR subsystem==
+== Don't forget to change NameOfSubsystem to the name of YOUR subsystem ==

-##Step 2: in the header, in public, create the decleration for the InitSendable function:
+## Step 2: in the header, in public, create the decleration for the InitSendable function:

-    'void InitSendable(wpi::SendableBuilder& builder) override;'
+    ' void InitSendable(wpi::SendableBuilder& builder) override; '

-##Step 3: in the cpp, create the definition for the InitSendable function:
+## Step 3: in the cpp, create the definition for the InitSendable function:

     ```
     void NameOfSubsystem::InitSendable(wpi::SendableBuilder& builder)